fewwwww/blog.suningyao.com/docs/intro.md

 # intro

 > Most of the blogs in this site were written in Chinese.
 Click the translation in your Browser when necessary :)
+> Note on 2024-04-14: I don't really have the time to update this site frequently, so please follow [ProofOfTrack](https://www.proofoftrack.xyz/) [on Twitter](https://twitter.com/ProofOfTrack) and [on Substack](https://www.proofoftrack.xyz/), and subscribe to [my Mirror blog](https://mirror.xyz/msfew.eth) for the latest updates.

 Nice to meet you.
 So that's my name.